RosettaCommons/demos/tutorials/minimization.md

 | p_aa_pp		    | -3.773		    | -12.833		        | -10.393 |
 | coordinate_constraint | | | 0.727 |

-As before, most of the new scores from the minimized-with-constraints structure are lower than those in the crystal structure.
+Again, most of the new scores from the minimized-with-constraints structure are lower than those in the crystal structure.
 Notice also the addition of the coordinate constraint term to the list of energy terms for the newly minimized structure.

 Comparing the minimized structure to the minimized-with-csts structure, we see an increase in total energy caused predominantly by differences in the fa_atr and fa_dun terms.
 (Why?)